lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 Z = \mathrm{tr}\left[\exp\left(-\lambda_x \hat{X}^2 - \lambda_p \hat{P}^2\right)\right]
 $$
-This is formally analogous to a Gaussian state for a density matrix, which is consistent with the minimum entropy distribution under uncertainty constraints.
+This is a Gaussian state for a density matrix, which is consistent with the minimum entropy distribution under uncertainty constraints.

 The Lagrange multipliers $\lambda_x, \lambda_p$ enforce lower bounds on variance.
 These define the natural parameters as $\theta_x = -\lambda_x$ and $\theta_p = -\lambda_p$ in the exponential family form $\rho(\boldsymbol{\theta}) \propto \exp(\boldsymbol{\theta} \cdot \mathbf{H})$.
 The form of $\rho$ is a density matrix.
 The curvature (second derivative) of $\log Z$ gives the Fisher Information matrix $G$.
 Steepest ascent trajectories in $\boldsymbol{\theta}$ space will trace the system's entropy dynamics.

-For next steps we need to compute $G$ from $\log Z$ to explore the information geometry.
+Next we compute $G$ from $\log Z$ to explore the information geometry.
 From this we should verify that the following conditions hold,
 $$
 \left| \left[G(\boldsymbol{\theta}) \boldsymbol{\theta}\right]_i \right| < \varepsilon \quad \text{for all } i
 $$